Grant details European Cross-border Grants

 Deadlines and timing

-- In 2021 there are 4 application rounds scheduled for this grant programme.
+- In 2021 all 4 application rounds have already passed for this grant programme.

 - After the application deadline, Journalismfund.eu checks that formalities are in order and may call for more information from applicants.
 This usually takes one week.